 During that trip to D.C. and the six hour jail stay for blocking the stairs into Health and Human Services by sitting down, I, along with another woman who had protested that day, talked about starting a marijuana legalization advocacy group by and for women.
 At that time, it was well known that women were the primary voting block against the legalization of marijuana.
 If we could show other women the safety, utility and power of this wonderful plant, perhaps we could start changing the future of the legality of cannabis.
 Women ended alcohol prohibition and gained the right to vote, why not end cannabis prohibition?

-The problem was that neither of us had any experience or money to start such an organization, so nothing came of it.
+Neither of us had any experience or money to start such an organization at that time, so nothing came of it.
 The name “EMPOWER” was originally a mouthful of an acronym: Ending Marijuana Prohibition by Organizing Women to Enact Reform.
 The name stuck with me all along.
-Now, we are fortunate enough to have the Women’s Alliance at NORML, women’s cannabis magazines like Ladybud and others.
+We are fortunate to have the Women’s Alliance at NORML, women’s cannabis magazines like Ladybud and others, it wasn't always like that.
 We have professionals who have come out of the cannabis closet to speak up and make a difference.
 It’s beautiful to see!

-Now I work with women of all ages and backgrounds, teaching them about the uses of Empower Oil and cannabis as a health remedy, teaching them the craft.
+Now I work with women of all ages and backgrounds, teaching them about the uses of Empower Oil and cannabis as a health remedy and this craft I am so passionate about.
 I get to wake up every day and live my dream, while empowering others.
 It’s the best feeling ever.”